Can We Have Forum, Please?

-This shift made them learn a different kind of knowledge, WordPress installation and maintenance, and also focus more on the site content.
-In the early years, finding decent books was not easy; but as WordPress became more and more popular new and better books started emerging.
-In the last few years I used books published by Packt Publishing and students and I both found the books well written and informative.
+This shift made them learn a different kind of knowledge, WordPress installation, and maintenance, and focus more on the site content.
+In the early years, finding decent books was not easy.
+But as WordPress became increasingly popular, new, and better books started emerging.
+In the last few years, I used books published by Packt Publishing.
+Both students and I found the books professionally written and informative.

-The configuration of the plugin is explained in great detail with default options and what the author recommended, with good reasons, bar one.
-In he configuration section The default user role and The auto role sections need a clearer explanation in my opinion.
+The configuration of the plugin is explained in detail, with default options and what the author recommended, with good reasons, bar one.
+In the configuration section, the default user role and the auto role sections need a clearer explanation.
 I could not make good sense of the recommendation.
-But that is probably the only part that I have found confusing.
+But that is the only part that I have found confusing.

-One of the issue I wish bbPress easily allowed was the selection of the page layout.
+One of the issues I wish bbPress easily allowed was the selection of the page layout.
 I wanted to simply drop it in on a full-width page but there was no option for it.
 In the last section, the author explains how to change the default pages, how to use short-codes, and how to modify the look of bbPress installation.
-I have already found that I could simply add a short-code on a blank page to make the entire forum appear there like magic.
+I have already found that I could simply add a shortcode on a blank page to make the entire forum appear there like magic.
 Very cool indeed.

-I am quite an experienced WordPress user, installer, trainer and you may think that I have found the book easy to follow because of that background.
+I am quite an experienced WordPress user, installer, trainer, and you may think that I have found the book easy to follow because of that background.
 Granted, the parts that were straddling both WordPress and bbPress might have benefited from my experience.
 However, I have no experience with bbPress at all and I must say everything went swimmingly.
-Also keep in mind that I have evaluated text books for over 40 years for my students’ use.
+Also, keep in mind that I have evaluated textbooks for over 40 years for my students’ use.

-I must also add a note how everything fell into place.
-When I decided to install bbPress on the PSRI Web site I was somewhat concerned how it may interface with a membership plugin I had installed.
+I must also note how everything fell into place.
+When I decided to install bbPress on the PSRI Web site I was a little concerned about how it may interface with a membership plugin I had installed.
 WP eMember is a very robust membership management plugin for WordPress by Tips and Tricks HQ.
 I dropped them a note and asked if there was a way to integrate eMember with bbPress.
 A quick reply presented the third piece of this puzzle, eMember plugin already interfaced with bbPress.

 So, this has been an intertwined review of a couple of products, both deserve your attention.